Digital Collections Stewardship

 Planning, creating, managing, and preserving digital collections, however, can be resource-intensive work that requires technology, new skills, and an ongoing commitment to maintain them.
 Understanding the full lifecycle of digital stewardship is critical to successful digital collections.

-This course series, designed specifically with the needs of small cultural institutions in mind, will guide you through the lifecycle of digital stewardship.
+These courses, designed specifically with the needs of small cultural institutions in mind, will guide you through the lifecycle of digital stewardship.
 This lifecycle describes the entire ongoing range of tasks and activities necessary to successfully share digital collections.
+As you proceed through these courses, you will complete activities using the Digital Collections Stewardship Workbook, creating an action plan for your digital collections implementation.
 If you are new to digital collections, we encourage you to take these courses sequentially; if not, feel free to choose the courses that fit your needs.

 These courses were created by WebJunction in partnership with Washington State University’s Center for Digital Scholarship and Curation for staff at tribal archives, libraries, museums (TALMs), and small public libraries.
-They were adapted from the Tribal Digital Stewardship Cohort Program developed at Washington State University, and made possible in part thanks to support from OCLC, Washington State University, and the Institute of Museum and Library Services (project number RE-246364-OLS-20).
+They were adapted from the Tribal Digital Stewardship Cohort Program developed at Washington State University, and made possible in part thanks to support from OCLC, Washington State University, and the Institute of Museum and Library Services (projects RE-246364-OLS-20 and RE-254876-OLS-23)

 For additional information about this project, please visit: oc.lc/digital-stewardship.